-In May 2014 we published the Draft 2015 City of Seattle Stormwater Manual, Volumes 1 through 5, and the appendices.
-They are available for your review on the Project Documents page.
+In May 2014, we published the Draft 2015 City of Seattle Stormwater Manual, Volumes 1 through 5, and the appendices.
+They are available for your review on the project documents page.

 Our stormwater code protects people, property, and the environment by controlling how rain water runs off of streets, buildings, and parking lots.
 Stormwater runoff can cause flooding, landslides, and erosion that can damage our homes, businesses, and property.
-Stormwater runoff carries oil and grease, fertilizers, pesticides and other toxic chemicals to our creeks, lakes, bays, river and other waterways.
+Stormwater runoff carries oil and grease, fertilizers, pesticides and other toxic chemicals to our creeks, lakes, bays, rivers, and other waterways.

 Our regulations will be equivalent to Ecology's 2012 Stormwater Manual and will address the following topics: